What is the New Age?

 New Age beliefs either sell or sink into oblivion.
 Unlike churches, the call for cash usually isn’t couched in soft, pious sounding language.

-New Age books, music, lectures, workshops, videos and websites deal with humanity’s development, usually with the goal of self-actualization and sometimes global transformation.
+New Age books, music, lectures, workshops, podcasts, videos and websites focus on humanity’s development, usually with goals like self-actualization, natural healing, eco-friendly living, and global transformation.

-At the outset of the 20th-century, the American psychologist and philosopher William James outlined his The Varieties of Religious Experience several innovative spiritual trends remarkably similar to today’s concept of the New Age:
+At the outset of the 20th-century, the American psychologist and philosopher William James outlined in his The Varieties of Religious Experience several spiritual trends remarkably similar to today’s concept of the New Age:

 …for the sake of having a brief designation, I will give [it] the title of the ‘Mind-Cure movement.’
 There are various sects of this ‘New Thought,’ to use another of the names by which it calls itself.¹

-However, the emphasis of fundamentalist reactionary attacks has arguably shifted from perceived psychological and spiritual threats to scientific ones.
-Believers in evolution sans God are the new devils in the flesh to be countered and corrected by those single-minded Fundamentalists who believe they have a privileged interpretation of Christian scripture.
+Recently, fundamentalist attacks have shifted from targeting perceived demonic threats to countering secular and scientific worldviews.
+Believers in evolution sans God are the new devils in the flesh to be opposed by fundamentalists believing they have a privileged interpretation of scripture.

-This shift is probably due to recent advances in mapping and sequencing genomes.
-The possibilities of this technology are staggering, and the new is always scary to those deeply entrenched and invested in longstanding cultural biases.
+This shift is probably due to advances in sequencing genomes.
+The possibilities of this technology are staggering, and new developments are often frightening to those deeply entrenched in centuries of cultural bias.

 ¹ William James, The Varieties of Religious Experience, Penguin, 1985 , p.
 94.